 Please read our data and systems security notice.

-Cookies, log files and measuring website traffic
+Cookies, log files and analytics

 We use Google Analytics and related tools to analyze how the 1000minds website is used.
 Basic information is transmitted to Google and used to evaluate and to produce statistics about website activity.
 We will not use (nor allow third parties to use) such tools to track or collect any personally identifiable information of visitors to our website.